pradeepbyme/DSAWithPython/Array/README.md

 <h1> Array Data Structure</h1>

-An array is a fundamental data structure in programming that stores a collection of elements in a <b>contiguous</b> block of memory.</br>
+An array is a fundamental data structure in programming that stores a collection of elements in a <b>contiguous</b> block of memory.

-Arrays are a popular way to store lists of items, as they allow for efficient access to each element using an <b>index</b>.</br>
+Arrays are a popular way to store lists of items, as they allow for efficient access to each element using an <b>index</b>.

-In Python, arrays are often represented by lists, which provide similar functionality.</br>
+In Python, arrays are often represented by lists, which provide similar functionality.

 <b>Characteristics of Arrays</b>:</br>